joeandrews/s3multipartupload/README.md

 s3sender
 ========

 A javascript implementation of the amazon s3 multipart uploader rest api.
+NOT WORKING YET